-If you have been waiting to move, and you live in England, the good news is that it is once again possible to buy and sell a home: you can now visit estate agents, view homes in person where needed, and use a removal firm to help you on your way.
+If you have been waiting to move, then the good news is that it is once again possible to buy and sell a home: you can now visit estate agents, view homes in person where needed, and use a removal firm to help you on your way.

 Of course, moving home is hard work at the best of times.
 But right now, there are a few extra things to have in mind to ensure your move is completed safely and securely.

-Here’s a run down of what to expect and the government’s guidance currently in place for England.
-The Scottish government is set to relax rules later in June, while in Wales a home move is only permitted where it "cannot be postponed", for the time being.
+Here’s a run down of what to expect and the government’s guidance currently in place for the UK.

 Home searches and viewings